Do I have to purchase/wear the cap and gown from Jostens?

 Do graduates receive their diploma at the ceremony?

-The diplomas are not given at the ceremony; they are mailed to the graduate’s home address four to six weeks after their conferral date (degree posting date).
+The diplomas are not given at the ceremony; they are mailed to the graduate’s home address approximately six weeks after their conferral date (degree posting date).
 At the ceremony, the graduates are given a stage certificate.

 If I haven’t finished my degree can I walk?